mzfshark/RecoveryDex/docs/setup.md

 # Setup and Run

-This guide covers everything you need to get RecoverySwap running.
+This guide covers everything you need to get RecoveryDex running.

 ## Requirements
 - Node.js 20+